mirekslouf/mpint/docs/README.md

 ## Brief history

 * Old versions of MPINT: Perl + GNUplot; work fine, not not too user-friendly
-* Version 1.0 = re-written in Python, tested on multiple files from CZ, IT, ES
+* Version 1.0 = re-written in Python, tested on datafiles from CZ, IT, ES